abhijith-u/RustlingPages/My favourite quotes from books.md

   > Memory being a ziplock bag of leftovers we never intended to eat.
 We find them in the freezer years later to wonder why we ever though this was worth saving.

-  > People son't really beliwvw in God... so much as they hope for a witness to their suffering.
+  > People son't really believe in God... so much as they hope for a witness to their suffering.

+Born A Crime by Trevor Noah
+> What happened with education in South Africa, with the mission schools and the Bantu schools, offers a neat comparison of the two groups of whites who oppressed us, the British and the Afrikaners.
+The difference between British racism and Afrikaner racism was that at least the British gave the natives something to aspire to.
+If they could learn to speak correct English and dress in proper clothes, if they could Anglicize and civilize themselves, one day they might be welcome in society.
+The Afrikaners never gave us that option.
+British racism said, “If the monkey can walk like a man and talk like a man, then perhaps he is a man.”
+Afrikaner racism said, “Why give a book to a monkey?”

 ---